 Elma is a certified public accountant, and an active member of the Philippine Institute of Certified Public Accountants (PICPA) wherein she was awarded the Outstanding CPA in Public Practice for 2010.
-She is currently Finance Manager of the Center for Conservation Innovation PH Inc. She helps ensure that the organization achieve its ideals through sound financial reporting and compliance with laws and regulations.
+She is currently Finance Manager of the Center for Conservation Innovations.
+She helps ensure that the organization achieve its ideals through sound financial reporting and compliance with laws and regulations.
 She is also an advocate for cooperative movement, a book writer, module developer, and lecturer for Cooperative Accounting and Audit.

 Geospatial Solutions Technology

 Known to his colleagues as Dr. O, he devotes his conservation work to geospatial science and technology in finding a range of solutions for geospatial issues; specifically, through geographic information systems (GIS), remote sensing and digital mapping.
 He has over 30 years of experience in the application and teaching of cartographic modeling and GIS for: natural resources planning and management; remote sensing applications; biodiversity conservation and monitoring; land use and protected area planning; real estate management; and facilities/utilities management for urban applications.
 He is involved in geospatial technology applications relevant to climate change policy, forest carbon, site and habitat suitability analysis, terrestrial and marine resources, and ecosystem services.
 He leads CCIPH in building a team of specialists focusing on solutions (such as innovative geospatial methods) to challenges to conservation.
 These innovations, as Dr. O believes, will help catalyze humanity’s positive behavioral change towards conservation.